 B.S., Aerospace Engineering, Georgia Tech

-Bryan Palmintier is a DOE EERE/SunShot postdoctoral fellow working on the grid integration renewable and efficient electric power systems.
+Bryan has been working with NREL for more than a year as a DOE/EERE SunShot Postdoctoral Fellow.
 His research interests include high-penetration distributed solar; interactions among renewables, buildings, vehicles, and the grid; stochastic analysis for power systems; hardware-in-the-loop testing; impacts of operational flexibility on unit commitment and planning; and co-simulation of distribution and transmission systems.
-Prior to NREL and his PhD, he worked with the Energy and Resources Team at Rocky Mountain Institute; consulted with Energy Solutions in Oakland, CA; spent six years on adjunct faculty and research staff at Santa Clara University's Robotics Systems Lab; and worked as a staff energy researcher at Stanford University.
+Prior to NREL and his Ph.D., Bryan worked with the Energy and Resources Team at Rocky Mountain Institute; consulted with Energy Solutions in Oakland, CA; spent six years on adjunct faculty and research staff at Santa Clara University's Robotics Systems Lab; and worked as a staff energy researcher at Stanford University.
 He also teaches mountaineering and leadership for the National Outdoor Leadership School and has supported fish research at McMurdo Station in Antarctica, built satellites for Stanford's Space Systems Development Lab, and designed hybrid rockets at the Naval Center for Space Technology.

 Ph.D., Electrical Engineering, Arizona State University